Centrifugal clutch case study Centrifugal clutch case study

 This is also the centripetal force acting on the masses whose radius of rotation is now r₀+x

-Equating spring tension and centripetal force enables the angular velocity at which the masses engage
+Equating spring tension and centripetal force enables the angular velocity at which the masses engagewith the drum, to be found

 F₀= m 𝜔₀² (r₀+x)